 Brutal Maze's source code and its icon are released under GNU Affero General Public License version 3 or later.
 This means if you run a modified program on a server and let other users communicate with it there, your server must also allow them to download the source code corresponding to the modified version running there.

-Tango color palette and several sound effects, whose author and licenses are listed in Credits wiki page.
+This project also uses Tango color palette and several sound effects, whose authors and licenses are listed in the Copying page in our documentation.